EnamulBokshi/enext-server/README.md

 ### Cart API

 The Cart API provides endpoints for managing user shopping carts.
+The cart system is integrated with inventory management to prevent overselling products.

 #### Add to Cart
 - **URL**: `/api/v1/carts`